Laura Iñiguez, Content Manager at Hirebook

 Even though you’re focused on your career doesn’t mean you should focus on yourself only.
 Work collaboratively among other teams, show your colleagues and business leaders you’re a team player and that you value their contributions.
 By working together you can also gain new skills and knowledge from colleagues in different positions, and acquiring more knowledge never hurts anybody, especially when it comes to career advancement!

 Find areas where you can make a sincere contribution, you’ll not only make yourself noticeable but you’ll also have another opportunity to learn more about your company’s needs.
 Don’t be afraid to talk to a higher rank, if you’ve got an idea for another department, ping the right person and let them know!
 Being proactive is very important and valued by managers.

 Make sure that your managers and the people that matter within the company (like the human resources department) are seeing your current projects and accomplishments.
 We don’t mean necessarily “brag about it”, but find a way to let them know what you’re working on.

 A wise professor once told me “You never stop learning and preparing”, and that couldn’t be more true.
 Especially nowadays where technology changes so quickly, we need to have a lot more knowledge and constantly learn new skills to be competitive among other candidates and colleagues.
 Check internal job listings and other job boards to see what employers are looking for regarding your area of expertise and see if there’s something you’re missing or something you could improve.

 Find experiences to train on the skills you’re lacking.
 Since you’re working remotely you’re not spending time commuting, so take advantage of that extra time to on your career advancement by keeping your skills on point and learning some new ones.
-There are a lot of training opportunities like online courses, skills assessments, books, and podcasts you could benefit from.
+There are a lot of training opportunities like online courses, skills assessments, training videos, books, and podcasts you could benefit from.
 Find someone to mentor you, it could be a manager, HR representative, development practitioner, or someone else you admire.